 You can also read : Psychoacoustics brings some light!

 Finding the appropriate vocabulary

 First of all, let's agree on the terms we use to describe what we feel.
 For this purpose, we use words called descriptors.

 Subsequently, the evaluation of the product according to these various descriptors allows us to determine its sensory profile.
-It is in fact the product's identity card, which is widely used in particular in the food sector.
+This is the product's identity card, which is widely used in the food sector in particular.

-Proper definition of the descriptors is thus essential since it will allow for:
+Proper definition of the descriptors is therefore essential since it will allow for:

 - communication and good understanding between musicians on the basis of a common vocabulary

 - the comprehensive definition of a product according to these same descriptors.